sadponyguerillaboy/SMC-Toolkit/README.md

 # SMC-Toolkit
 Toolkit written in Python for working with Apple SMC Payloads.
-Intended for systeming with LM4F SMC chips.
+Intended for systems with LM4F SMC chips.
 It can generate payloads from systems using 4 part firmwares (flasher_base, flasher_update, epm, Mac-BoardID), which are typically 2013 and newer.
 It can patch the MACA call and dump patched SMC's via MACR.

 __Requirements:__
 ```